Chief Keef: Nobody and Bang 3 (2014–2016)

-On July 11, 2015, Marvin Carr, better known by his stage name Capo, a longtime member of Chief Keef's Glo Gang label, was shot and killed in a drive-by shooting in Chicago.
-After killing Capo, the driver of the vehicle reportedly struck a stroller holding 13-month-old Dillan Harris killing him instantly.
+On July 11, 2015, Capo (legal name Marvin Carr), a longtime member of Chief Keef's Glo Gang label, was shot and killed in a drive-by shooting in Chicago.
+After killing Capo, the driver of the vehicle reportedly struck a stroller holding 13-month-old Dillan Harris, killing him instantly.
 Chief Keef announced on Twitter he would be holding a free benefit concert as a tribute to Capo and encouraged concertgoers to donate to the Harris family.
 He also announced the formation of the Stop the Violence Now Foundation, in an attempt to decrease crime in Chicago.
-Because of outstanding warrants in Illinois, Keef was scheduled to attend the concert via hologram from a sound stage in Beverly Hills.
+Because of outstanding warrants in Illinois, Keef was scheduled to attend the concert via hologram from a sound stage in Beverly Hills, California.

 The concert, organized by HologramUSA and FilmOn Music, was planned to be held in Chicago's Redmoon Theater.
 It faced a series of delays after Chicago mayor Rahm Emanuel's office claimed Chief Keef was "an unacceptable role model" and that his music promoted violence.
 Chief Keef's representatives then worked out an arrangement with promoters of Craze Fest in Hammond, Indiana, to hold the concert there.
+Local police stopped Keef from performing again.
 Chief Keef's hologram made a plea for peace in Chicago saying, "Stop the violence, stop nonsense, stop the killing.
 Let the kids grow up", before performing "I Don't Like".
 Fearing the concert was a threat to public safety, Hammond mayor Thomas McDermott, Jr. had the city's police department shut down the generators powering Chief Keef's hologram.
 McDermott was quoted as saying, "I know nothing about Chief Keef.
-All I'd heard was he has a lot of songs about gangs and shooting people — a history that's anti-cop, pro-gang and pro-drug use.
+All I'd heard was he has a lot of songs about gangs and shooting people—a history that's anti-cop, pro-gang and pro-drug use.
 He's been basically outlawed in Chicago, and we're not going to let [him] circumvent Mayor Emanuel by going next door."
 Chicago Tribune columnist Eric Zorn criticized Emmanuel and Hammond for their decisions, claiming they infringed upon Chief Keef's First Amendment rights.

+In November, Keef's contract with FilmOn was suspended over management issues.
+The following month, FilmOn sued Keef's management team and producers for the unauthorized release of music.